agenis/citynames-clustering/README.md

 We could even think of adding some geographical weighting in the similarity, to favour grouping of cities that are not too far away from each other, but we didn't.

-## 4. Check it out on the map!
+## 4. Check it out on the map

-If you want to play with some cities similarities and see what it returns on a map of France, you can check out my [**little application HERE**](shiny link missing)
+If you want to play with some cities similarities and see what it returns on a map of France, you can check out my [**little application HERE**](shiny link missing).
+You can mess with the distance metric as well.
+So, have you found your next holiday idea?

 ![map](proximity_map.png)

+## 5. Check it out on the map